 Hadrian travelled through one province after another, visiting the various regions and cities and inspecting all the garrisons and forts.
 Some of these he removed to more desirable places, some he abolished, and he also established some new ones.
 (Dio, 69.1–2)

-The majority of units stationed in these forts were mixed units containing both infantry and cavalry.
+Most units stationed in these forts were mixed units containing infantry and cavalry.
 However, three forts are known to have been garrisoned by units that were wholly cavalry (Chesters, Stanwix and possibly Benwell) and three wholly infantry (Housestheads, Great Chesters and Birdoswald).

 The construction of a second barrier to the south of the Wall, the Vallum followed the addition of the forts.
 It consisted of a 3m deep flat-bottomed ditch, about 5.9m wide, with mounds about 1.5m high on either side.
 It created a 35m wide system of earthworks.
 This major earthwork stretched the whole distance from the western end of the Wall as far as Newcastle, but it was perhaps not dug between Newcastle and Wallsend because the River Tyne was seen as enough of an obstacle to the south.
-The Vallum, together with the Wall, demarcated a military zone with crossings built opposite the main forts.
+The Vallum and the Wall demarcated a military zone with crossings built opposite the main forts.
 A causeway linked these crossings, which can be seen today at Benwell.

 Erik Graafstal has recently placed the Fort and Vallum decisions in the immediate context of Hadrian’s visit.
 In his view, Hadrian was personally involved and “would have seen how things were progressing along the northern frontiers” and “how his designs had translated to the field”.
-An early start would have allowed two years for planning, surveying, troop movements, assembling and materials collecting and logistics.
+An early start would have allowed two years for planning, surveying, troop movements, assembling, collecting materials, and logistics.
 Graafstal has given a new chronology for the building sequence of Hadrian’s Wall.
 This change of perspective now opens up the possibility that the initial ‘Wall decision’ belongs to c.
 119 and that the Fort and Vallum decisions (Graafstal 2012) resulted from Hadrian’s visit in 122.
 A growing number of Wall scholars have since followed Erik Graafstal’s lead.